QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 The second argument given to each :code:`Basis` determines which elements that basis applies to.
 By default, a :code:`Basis` applies to all elements while an :code:`ECP` applies to any transition metal.

-For example, suppose we had some Pt(CO)n complex.
+For example, suppose we have some Pt complex.
 To build a :code:`BasisSet` object for a calculation in which we use LANL2DZ basis set and ECP on Pt and 6-31G(d) on everything else, we could do